 Some people with disabilities and those accompanying them can be allowed in without a cost.

 All entries are free on the last Sunday of each month.
 However, if the last Sunday of the month coincides with Easter Sunday, 29 June Saints Peter and Paul, Christmas Day and 26 December Feast of Saint Stephen; the Vatican Museum will be closed.

 What is there to see?

 In the sixteenth century, Pope Julius II began what has now become a collection of over 70,000 artworks housed in the Vatican Museum.
 In the 54 galleries scattered throughout the Museum, about 20,000 pieces of art are displayed, a mere fraction of the true size of this collection.
 However, this portion showcases the masterpieces of artists like Caravaggio, Michelangelo, Leonardo Da Vinci and Raphael.
-Check out our full guide here.
+Check out our full guide to the Vatican Museums here.

 View on Map